MahdiNouraie/Bayesian-Stability-Selection/README.md

 This script genrates results and plots presented for the second synthetic scenario presented in the paper.

 **4. `Riboflavin_1.R`**
-This script applies Bayesian stability selection using RLARS and non-informative priors on the riboflavin data set.
+This script applies Bayesian stability selection using RLARS and uniform priors on the riboflavin data set.
 It reproduces the results presented in Table 1 of the paper.

 **5. `Riboflavin_2.R`**
 In this script, Bayesian stability selection is performed using RLARS with informative priors on the riboflavin data set.
 It reproduces the results presented in Table 2 of the paper.

 **6. `Rat_1.R`**
-This script uses Bayesian stability selection with RLARS and non-informative priors on the rat microarray data.
+This script uses Bayesian stability selection with RLARS and uniform priors on the rat microarray data.
 It reproduces the results presented in Table 3 of the paper.

 **7. `Rat_2.R`**
 This script begins by removing outliers from the rat microarray data using the isolation tree algorithm.
-Bayesian stability selection is then applied with LASSO and non-informative priors to the cleaned data.
+Bayesian stability selection is then applied with LASSO and uniform priors to the cleaned data.
 It reproduces the results presented in Table 4 of the paper.

 ---